-Name: Dr. DeAnna L. Proctor Email: deanna.proctor@wku.edu My office hours are as follows: Email is the best method of contact as this is an online course.
-I will respond as soon as possible, typically within 24 - 36 hours.
-Please do not wait until the weekend as the time frame for receiving a response may be longer.
+Name: Ismail Abumuhfouz Email: ismail.abumuhfouz@wku.edu Office Phone: 270-745-3653 My office hours are as follows:

+- Monday and Wednesday from 9:00 am -11:00 am. - Let's talk through Zoom.
+Send me an email to arrange a meeting.

-Also, when e-mailing, please put the course name in the subject line.
+Email is the best method of contact.
+I usually respond in less than 36 hours except on weekends.
+Please don't wait until the weekend.
+Also, when e-mailing, please put the course name in the subject line (CIT496).
 E-mail labeled in this manner receives higher priority.
+Note that if you try to contact me late on Friday, you will likely not get a response until late Sunday or Monday.